theshadow-minetest/minetest-pure_decor-mod/readme.md

 If you are using the stand alone stairs plus it can use that as well.
 This mod was built to prefer moreblocks though.

+Will now also register with columnia mod.
+Highly recommended.

 Created using the most recent github versions of the above mentioned mods.
 If using older versions there may be errors.
+Will work without the above mods installed but will be very limited.

 If you are not using either of those mods it will register with the default stairs mod.